High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Results

 \subsection{Climatology}

-As a standard and informative indicator of climatological performance, we begin by evaluating the long-term climatological means of super-resolved near-surface temperature , zonal wind at 83 hPa, meridional wind at 83 hPa, and surface precipitation over 10 years of LUCIE inference from 2010–2019.
-Figure \ref{fig1:climatology} presents these climatological fields for ERA5, bicubic interpolation, SFNO-SR, UNet-SR, conditional EDM, and posterior-sampling EDM.
+As a standard and informative indicator of climatological performance, we begin by evaluating the long-term climatological means of super-resolved near-surface temperature, zonal wind at model level 83 ($\sigma\approx0.34$, $\approx 345$~hPa), meridional wind at model level 83 ($\sigma\approx0.34$, $\approx 345$~hPa), and surface precipitation over the nine-year LUCIE inference period 2010--2018.
+Figure~\ref{fig1:climatology} presents these climatological fields for ERA5, bicubic interpolation, SFNO-SR, UNet-SR, the Conditional EDM, and DPS.
 As expected for purely statistical downscaling, bicubic interpolation produces the major pattern in the climatological means but is missing fine details in the regional areas.
-The diffusion-based SR models generates high-resolution fields with accurate long-term average compared to UNet-SR and SFNO-SR, as reflected in the RMSE values summarized in Table \ref{tab:rmse}: conditional EDM reduces the errors substantially across all variables, and posterior sampling achieves the lowest RMSE in temperature and zonal wind while maintaining competitive performance for meridional wind and precipitation.
-While deterministic baselines like UNet-SR achieve competitive RMSE, they exhibit a notable 'variance deficit.'
-As shown in Table~\ref{tab:rmse}, the temporal standard deviation for UNet-SR (4.9083 K) is significantly lower than that of the Diffusion-based models.
-This suggests that deterministic models produce oversmoothed fields and capture a smaller range of climatological variability.
-However, despite the visual performance, EDM-based downscaling introduces ensemble variability due to its stochastic nature, resulting in higher RMSE compared with the deterministic LUCIE inference.
-For example, the posterior-sampling temperature field has an RMSE of 1.127 K compared with 0.727 K for native LUCIE outputs \citep{guan2025lucie}.
+The diffusion-based SR models generate high-resolution fields with accurate long-term average compared to UNet-SR and SFNO-SR, as reflected in the RMSE values summarized in Table~\ref{tab:rmse}: the Conditional EDM reduces the errors substantially for temperature, precipitation, and zonal wind (for example, temperature from 2.427~K for UNet-SR to 1.357~K), while for the meridional wind the improvement is marginal---the Conditional EDM (0.770~m\,s$^{-1}$) only slightly beats the best deterministic baseline, SFNO-SR (0.780~m\,s$^{-1}$).
+DPS achieves the lowest RMSE in temperature and zonal wind while maintaining competitive performance for meridional wind and precipitation.
+While deterministic baselines like UNet-SR achieve competitive RMSE, they produce visibly oversmoothed fields.
+The STD reported in Table~\ref{tab:rmse} is the temporal standard deviation of each field about its own climatological mean---a measure of how much climatological variability the model carries in time---and is a distinct quantity from the ensemble spread of the generative models, which we assess separately through the spread-skill ratio in Section~\ref{sec:calibration}.
+The two should not be conflated: the temporal STD here characterizes a single field's variability over the record, whereas the spread-skill ratio characterizes the dispersion of an ensemble at a fixed time.
+The deterministic UNet-SR has a lower temporal STD (4.91~K for temperature) than the diffusion-based models, consistent with the oversmoothing visible in the spectra (Figure~\ref{fig3:metrics}, where the deterministic baselines lose the high-wavenumber tail) and in the regional maps (Figures~\ref{fig:DJF}--\ref{fig:MAM}).
+We do not interpret the raw STD as ``larger is better''---without an ERA5 reference STD on the same grid we cannot say which model is closest to the truth, and a higher STD could in principle indicate over-dispersion---but the spectra and maps independently confirm that the deterministic baselines under-represent fine-scale variability.
+However, despite the visual performance, generative downscaling introduces ensemble variability and resolves mesoscale structure that is absent from the coarse emulator, which inflates the point-wise RMSE relative to the coarse emulator's own evaluation.
+For example, the DPS temperature field has an RMSE of 1.237~K against ERA5 at $0.25^\circ$, compared with 0.727~K for native LUCIE temperature evaluated against ERA5 on the T30 grid \citep{guan2025lucie}.
+These two numbers are not a like-for-like comparison---they are evaluated at very different resolutions and the high-resolution evaluation is penalized by fine-scale variability that the T30 evaluation averages out---but the contrast illustrates the variance penalty that any generative downscaler pays for restoring fine-scale structure.